 The cable should be cleaned regularly as described above but doesn’t have to be lubricated.
 There is very little friction in the cable path that would need lubrication.
 The cable touches the pulleys but the pulleys should roll so there is no actual friction.

 The pulleys don’t require any maintenance except cleaning.
-Keep them clean and especially between the pulley housing and the wheel.
+Keep them clean, especially between the pulley housing and the wheel.
 Lubricating the cable and outside of the pulley is not necessary.
-The bearings are lubricated from the factory and closed to the environments but the grease inside can deteriorate over the course of a few years.
+The bearings are lubricated from the factory and closed to the environment but the grease inside can deteriorate over the course of a few years.